danaikorre/dsmanufacturing.github.io/content.md

 ## The course features ##

-* Recorded __video lectures__, organised into small _5-10min_ videos, with a few longer videos ~20min, which can be watched at one's own pace.
+* Recorded __video lectures__, mostly organised into bite-sized chunks of _5-10min_, with a few longer videos 20-25min, which can be watched at one's own pace.
 * __Reading materials__ in the form of text book chapters and (easy to understand) scientific papers, associated with topics and lectures.
 * Except for Week 1 and 2, __participants choose from a set of optional sub-topics__ (see below)
 * Individual sub-topics are tested in __mini-quizzes__